lin404/COMSM3100_automated-trading/repory_5_overall.md

 13. [Does Algorithmic Trading Improve Liquidity?](https://onlinelibrary-wiley-com.bris.idm.oclc.org/doi/full/10.1111/j.1540-6261.2010.01624.x)
 14. [Algorithmic Trading and the Market for Liquidity](https://www-cambridge-org.bris.idm.oclc.org/core/services/aop-cambridge-core/content/view/C1A34D3767436529EA4F23DB1780273C/S0022109013000471a.pdf/algorithmic_trading_and_the_market_for_liquidity.pdf)
 15. [Assessing the Impact of Algorithmic Trading on Markets: A Simulation Approach](https://pdfs.semanticscholar.org/820f/a261b451f5b57decf4f8ccf526247fcbc2ff.pdf)

+## Gannt Chart of Project Plan

+Overall, task1 to task3 are design Phase, task4 is developing and test Phase, task5 and task6 are analysis phase.
+The draft will be written down to go through the whole phase.

+Task1: the investigation of electronic trading markets
+Description: Research and collect information about the electronic trading markets: Turquoise Lit and Turquoise Plato.
+To a better understanding, the pre-investigation of general electronic trading markets is considerable.
+Given that the design of the dark pool is more complex than the lit pool, 2 days are allocated for the study of Turquoise Plato.
+Milestone: Milestone is reached when the design of markets is completed.
+Deliverable: Write up the design of the markets which will be simulated.
+Get the review and feedback of the design.

+Task2: the investigation of automated trading strategies
+Description: Research and collect information about automated trading strategies: Adaptive Aggressive (AA) or Zero-Intelligence Plus (ZIP).
+The study of automated trading strategies is divided into theory and practice.
+Milestone: Milestone is reached when the design of the algorithm of automated trading strategies is completed.
+Deliverable: Write up the theory based algorithms of AA and ZIP.
+Get the review and feedback of algorithms design.

+Task3: the investigation of the simulator
+Description: Research and collect information about the simulator: Bristol Stock Exchange (BSE).
+The investigation of BSE is divided into the simulation of venues and agents.
+Three different agents will be built to compete in the market, one more day is allocated for the study of the simulation of agents than the simulation of venues.
+Milestone: Milestone is reached when the development framework of BSE is completed.
+Deliverable: Install the source code of BSE.
+Write up how to implement the BSE.
+Write up how to simulate the venues using BSE.
+Write up how to build the agents using BSE.
+Get the review and feedback of the draft.

+Task4: experiment setups
+Description: Build and test experiment environments and agents.
+The experiment environment and agents will be built based on the design.
+Given the rest performance comparison and analysis is based on experiments, 26 days are allocated for developing and testing the experiment environments and agents.
+Milestones: Milestone is reached when the experiment environments and agents are completed.
+Deliverable: Build a lit pool venue and an independent dark pool venue.
+Build a venue combines two venues with different mechanisms.
+Build three robot agents using AA, ZIP and SHVR strategies respectively.
+Repeat test and modification, aiming to guarantee the quality of the experiment.

+Task5: performance comparison/analysis of the automated trading agents
+Description: Collect and analyze the data of the experiments.
+Assume there is no more code modification, 9 days in total are allocated to investigate the results of experiments.
+Milestones: Milestone is reached when the experiments and analysis of results are completed.
+Deliverable: Different scenarios will be designed and executed.
+The combination will be AA vs. ZIP, ZIP vs. SHVR, AA vs. SHVE and AA vs. ZIP vs. SHVE.
+Each experiment will use different trader-strategy ratios and supply and demand schedules.
+Each experiment will be recorded and evaluated.

+Task6: final write-ups
+Description: Summarize and modify the draft of the research process.
+Given that it's the research over two months, 10 days are allocated for writing up the thesis.
+Milestones: Milestone is reached when the thesis is completed.
+Deliverable: Write up the thesis based on the draft.
+Repeat review and edition, attempt to improve the quality of the thesis.

+## Risk Analysis